 Knowing why, when, and how to amend your IRA documents is important.
 Noncompliant documents and outdated information could lead to negative tax consequences for your clients and penalties for your financial organization.

-Legislation throughout 2020 made some significant changes to IRA rules.
+SECURE 2.0 made some significant changes to IRAs.
 New IRAs require disclosure statements that are up to date at the time of establishment.
-Amendments to existing IRAs are only required when the IRS mandates it, but many financial organizations update existing IRAs as a best practice without that mandate – or if there is a significant gap in timing of when a required, complete plan agreement and disclosure statement amendment is available to be sent to account owners.
-They do this so that their IRA owners know how their accounts are governed.
+Amendments to existing IRAs are required only when the IRS mandates it, but many financial organizations update existing IRAs as a best practice without that mandate—or if there is a significant gap in timing of when a required, complete plan agreement and disclosure statement amendment is available to be sent to account owners.
+Many financial organizations do this so that their IRA owners know how their accounts are governed.
 In general, Ascensus strongly recommends amending existing IRAs for significant legislative and regulatory events.
-IRS Notice 2020-68 provides guidance on certain provisions of the SECURE Act, including a requirement for financial organizations to amend their IRA plan agreements and disclosure statements for SECURE by December 31, 2022, or a later date as prescribed by the Treasury Secretary.
-The IRS expects to issue revised model IRA documents; however, the Notice did not indicate when new models will be available.
-We also believe additional guidance is coming to clarify other provisions of the law changes, but the IRS has not indicated when that guidance will be released.
+Financial organizations generally must amend their IRA documents for SECURE 2.0 by December 31, 2025, or a later date as prescribed by the Treasury Secretary.
+The IRS expects to issue revised model IRA documents and an updated listing of required modifications LRMs that will contain sample language for document providers to use when updating their IRA prototype documents.